 Cancer - vulva; Cancer - perineum; Cancer - vulvar; Genital warts - vulvar cancer; HPV - vulvar cancer

 Most vulvar cancers begin in skin cells called squamous cells.
-Other vulvar cancers are:
+Other types of cancers found on the vulva are:

 Basal cell carcinoma

 Human papilloma virus (HPV, or genital warts) infection in women under age 50

 - Chronic skin changes such as lichen sclerosis or squamous hyperplasia in women over age 50

 - History of or

 Women with a condition called vulvar intraepithelial neoplasia (VIN) have a high risk of developing vulvar cancer that spreads.
 Most cases of VIN, though, never lead to cancer.